Rushland Boy here behind the Golden EIB microphone, executing assigned host duties flawlessly.

 Be right back.

-Stay with another friend has written about the Brooks speech.
+Another friend has written about the Brooks speech.

-She did any other friend's wrong.
+You did any of your other friends wrong.

 This is not about anything other than the establishment of the Republican Party is totally frazzled and at its wit's end, and they have to lash out and blame somebody for it, and it's you.